|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

-Day 17: Villages of Bisnois, Ranakpur Jain Temple, to Udaipur
+Day 17: Villages of Bisnois, Ranakpur Jain Temple, to Kumbhalgarh

 This morning, we visit the villages of Bisnois - a community of nature worshipers.
 We will be welcomed into a local home to learn about their beliefs and see how they live in this harsh land.
 We will also visit a traditional carpet-weaving village and learn the art of weaving.
-We continue our long journey to Udaipur, stopping en route to see Ranakpur Jain Temple.
-We arrive in Udaipur late afternoon and settle into our hotel.
-Overnight in Udaipur.
+We continue our journey to Kumbhalgarh, stopping enroute to see Ranakpur Jain Temple.
+We arrive in Kumbhalgarh late afternoon and settle into our hotel.

-After breakfast, we depart for a sightseeing tour of Udaipur City.
-Set in the Girwa Valley amidst the Aravalli Hills of south Rajasthan, Udaipur is a beautiful city - regarded by Indians and foreigners alike as one of the most romantic in India.
+After breakfast, depart for Udaipur but first stopping to visit the Khumbal Garh Fort.
+Udaipur is set in the Girwa Valley amidst the Aravalli Hills of south Rajasthan, Udaipur is a beautiful city - regarded by Indians and foreigners alike as one of the most romantic in India.
 It is a lovely city to explore with fairy tale white marble palaces, placid blue lakes and green hills that create a feeling of serenity.
 Udaipur is undoubtedly an oasis of color in an arid region of India.

-Day 19: Udaipur - Jagdish Temple, Sunset Cruise
+Day 19: Udaipur - City Palace, Sunset Cruise

-Today we continue our sightseeing with a visit to the Jagdish Temple.
+Today we have a full day of sightseeing with a visit to the City Palace and a local artist studio to see how the famous miniature paintings are created.
 After lunch we board a small boat for a lake cruise to view this wonderful city from the water, including a view of the famous Lake Palace.
 Overnight in Udaipur.

 Day 20: New Delhi - Cultural Experience